Claiborne, Maryland: History

 A second ferry company, the Eastern Shore Development Steamship Company, began service in 1912 between Claiborne and Annapolis starting with the steamer "Atlantic" and then switching over in December 1912 to the steam yacht "Texas", formerly owned by Edward H. R. Green, the son of Wall Street investor Henrietta Green.
 That business, owned by New York investors A.J.
 McIntosh, B.A.
 Sinn and J.W.R.
 Crawford, failed in 1916.
 It had proven too difficult for the new ferry company to compete against the established railroad ferry, as the latter added capacity, shifted schedules and refused to wait for arriving ferries from the Eastern Shore Development Steamship Company, even as it would for its own ferries.
 The railroad also refused to sell joint tickets with the new ferry competitor and charges connecting rail passenger in Claiborne a premium compared to its own bundled rail-ferry tickets.
 The matter was submitted to the ICC for action and the two parties negotiated a partial solution before the ICC was forced to act.

 In 1919, another competing ferry, Claiborne-Annapolis Ferry, Inc. (later the Claiborne-Annapolis Ferry Company), began service between Claiborne and Annapolis.
 On Sunday evening it was not uncommon for traffic to be backed up several miles into Claiborne, waiting for the return ferry trip across the Chesapeake Bay.
 The increased automobile traffic to Claiborne forced the state to take the then unusual step of passing a special roads bill to improve the road between Claiborne and Easton, Maryland.
 In 1921, bus service was added from Claiborne to Easton, Hurlock, and Cambridge.
+In 1926 the service was enhanced with the introduction of the first "double-ender" ferry, the "Gov. Albert C. Ritchie."
+At that point the ferry company began to earn strong profits.

 In 1928 Claiborne-Annapolis Ferry, Inc. was restructured and renamed the Claiborne-Annapolis Ferry Company.
 In 1930 the primary eastern terminal for cross-Bay ferries from Annapolis was moved from Claiborne to a new ferry terminal at Matapeake, on Kent Island.
 This significantly shortened the distances involved for most people leaving Annapolis.
-A very limited service continued between Claiborne and Annapolis.
+While direct service between Claiborne and Annapolis was continued after 1930, by the mid-1930s that service had been downgraded significantly.

 In 1938 the ferry route to Claiborne was changed to run between Claiborne and Romancoke on Kent Island.
 This ended direct cross-Bay service to Claiborne.
 In 1943 the western terminal was moved from Annapolis to Sandy Point.
-Ferry service stopped running in 1952 when the Chesapeake Bay Bridge was built.
+Ferry service stopped running in December 1952, a few months after the Chesapeake Bay Bridge was built.